 Most people have estate planning in some form on their personal “to do” lists, but very few people want to do it.
 First, no one enjoys thinking about death and the consequences of his death.
 And, second, no one wants to pay an attorney so that he can spend hours of their time unhappily thinking about what will happen to his stuff after he dies.
-So, people turn to the “do it yourself” options of will drafting – they either write the will themselves or they buy an inexpensive online service to draft their wills.
+So, many people turn to the “do it yourself” options of will drafting – they either write the will themselves or they buy an inexpensive online service to draft their wills.
 Hey, it is just a will.
 What could possibly go wrong?

 Attorneys do not like do-it-yourself wills, including the online services, because everything that can go wrong generally does.
 These wills commonly do not express the intent of the drafter; they do not consider the family situations that require additional provisions to discourage court battles; and they often are not executed properly and never become valid wills under Georgia law.
-Indeed, even proponents of online will-making services don’t recommend them for blended families, families in which there is likely to be fighting over the estate, families with children with disabilities, or families with significant assets (over $5 million).
+Indeed, even proponents of online will-making services don’t recommend them for blended families, families in which there is likely to be fighting over the estate, families with children with disabilities, or families with significant assets.
 (See When it comes to wills, simple plan better than none)